renerocksai/sublime_zk/README.md

 While we're at it, I highly recommend the following books (German); Google and Amazon are your friends:

-* "Das Zettelkastenprinzip" will blow your mind.
+* "Das Zettelkastenprinzip" / "How to take smart notes" will blow your mind.
 * "Die Zettelkastenmethode" from Sascha over at zettelkasten.de will also blow your mind and expand on the plain-text approach of using a digital Zettelkasten.